Membership problems in nilpotent groups

 \medbreak

-For (non virtually abelian) nilpotent groups, the full picture is not clear yet. \begin{itemize}[leftmargin=8mm] \item The Knapsack problem (hence Rational Subset Membership) is undecidable in large nilpotent groups, most notably $H_3(\Z)^k$ and $N_{2,k}$ (the free $2$-step nilpotent group of rank $k$) for $k\gg 1$. \cite{Knapsack_uni,Knapsack_Heis,Knapsack_Heisb} \item Submonoid Membership is undecidable in $H_3(\Z)^k$ for $k\gg 1$. \cite{romankov2022undecidability} \end{itemize} Both results rely on the negative solution to Hilbert's 10th problem: there exists no algorithm deciding whether a Diophantine equation (or system of equations) admits an integer solution \cite{Hilbert10}.
-On the positive side, the list of results is even shorter: \begin{itemize}[leftmargin=8mm] \item The Knapsack problem in decidable in $H_{2m+1}(\Z)$ for all $m\ge 1$. \cite{Knapsack_Heis} \item Colcombet, Ouaknine, Semukhin and Worrell proved that Submonoid Membership is decidable in $H_{2m+1}(\Z)$ for all $m\ge 1$. \cite{submonoid_Heis} \end{itemize} It should be noted that the former relies on deep results on quadratic Diophantine equations \cite{Grunewald_Segal}, whereas the latter is elementary.
-This points to Rational Subset Membership being harder than Submonoid Membership, hence the hope to separate both problems within the class of nilpotent groups.
+For (non virtually abelian) nilpotent groups, the full picture is not clear yet. \begin{itemize}[leftmargin=8mm] \item The Knapsack problem (hence Rational Subset Membership) is undecidable in large nilpotent groups, most notably $H_3(\Z)^k$ and $N_{2,k}$ (the free $2$-step nilpotent group of rank $k$) for $k\gg 1$. \cite{Knapsack_uni,Knapsack_Heis,Knapsack_Heisb} \item Submonoid Membership is undecidable in $H_3(\Z)^k$ for $k\gg 1$. \cite{roman2023undecidability} \end{itemize} Both results rely on the negative solution to Hilbert's 10th problem: there exists no algorithm deciding whether a Diophantine equation (or system of equations) admits an integer solution \cite{Hilbert10}.
+On the positive side, the list of results is even shorter: \begin{itemize}[leftmargin=8mm] \item The Knapsack problem is decidable in $H_{2m+1}(\Z)$ for all $m\ge 1$ \cite{Knapsack_Heis}, where

+\item Colcombet, Ouaknine, Semukhin and Worrell proved that Submonoid Membership is decidable in $H_{2m+1}(\Z)$ for all $m\ge 1$. \cite{submonoid_Heis} \end{itemize} Note that the former relies on deep results on quadratic Diophantine equations \cite{Grunewald_Segal}, whereas the latter is elementary.
+This points to $\RSMP(G)$ being harder than $\SMP(G)$, hence the hope to separate both problems within the class of nilpotent groups.

+In the first part of the paper, we re-interpret and extend Colcombet \emph{et al.}'s result: